View Russell Roberts's Obituary on registerguard.com and share memories

 1969 to Present he was a charter member of the Free Souls Motorcycle Club.
 Russ was an avid car and motorcycle enthusiast.
 He loved "Hot Rods and Harleys".

 Russ is preceded in death by his daughter, Darcie Sue Roberts.
-He is survived by his wife Eva Marie Roberts, who he married on September 21, 1985 and daughters Kimberly Cook, husband and Richard and Barbara Arnold, husband Chris, 5 grandchildren, 7 great grandchildren, a brother, many nieces, nephews, extended family and friends.
+He is survived by his wife Eva Marie Roberts, who he married on September 21, 1985 and daughters Kimberly Cook (husband Richard) and Barbara Arnold (husband Chris), 5 grandchildren, 7 great grandchildren, a brother, many nieces, nephews, extended family and friends and his dog Shady.

 Our family would like to include a special thank you to Bristol Hospice Randy Hohnstein and Jack Belmont.